-All breakfasts and dinners are included.
-We tend to eat in the hotel or refuge where we are staying most nights, but occasionally we may go out to a restaurant.
-We will experience excellent local food from France, Italy and Switzerland.
+All breakfasts and most evening meals are included.
+Each night you usually eat in the hotel or refuge where you are staying, and will experience excellent local food from France, Italy and Switzerland.

-Packed lunches are not included: the reason being to offer more flexibility: if we want to have a sitdown lunch in one of the refuges, for example.
-Each day we can either order lunch via our hotel, or stop in a shop or bakery to top-up on snacks: our leader will advise on this.
+Packed lunches are not included, but each day you can either order lunch via your hotel, or stop in a shop or bakery to top up on snacks.

 Drinks are not included, but you can normally order beer, wine and soft drinks at all hotels including the mountain refuges.

 Hotel breakfasts are continental style.
-Breakfasts in the mountain huts & simpler auberges tend to be more basic and usually consist of tea, coffee, bread, jam and cereal.
+Breakfasts in the mountain huts and simpler auberges tend to be more basic and usually consist of tea, coffee, bread, jam and cereal.